apache/skywalking-go/docs/en/development-and-contribution/development-guide.md

 #### Async Span

 There is a set of advanced APIs in Span which is specifically designed for async use cases.
-When set operation name, add tags, add logs, and set attributes (including end span) of the span need to be set in another goroutine, you should use these APIs.
+When setting name, tags, logs, and other operations (including end span) of the span in another goroutine, you should use these APIs.

 ```go
 type AsyncSpan interface {